Welcome to the ANU College of Law

 1 - Select your Courses

-After you've received and accepted an offer to study in the LLM you need to enrol in your courses.
-The How to choose courses page is a great start to planning.
+After you've received and accepted an offer to study in the Master of International Law and Diplomacy you need to enrol in your courses.

-Further information on the Master of Laws can be located on the Program Management page.
+Study plans for the MINLD can be located on the Program Management page.

 2 - Enrol in ISIS